Code-Institute-Submissions/sustainable-living-tips/README.md

 - The text contents used for sustainable living tips artcles were generated with [ChatGPT](https://chat.openai.com/)
 - Instructions on how to implement mobile first design where taken from [Browser Stack]( https://www.browserstack.com/guide/how-to-implement-mobile-first-design)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used for in this website were taken from [Pexels ](https://pexels.com/) github.com
+- The photos used for in this website were taken from [Pexels ](https://pexels.com/)
-Write to Emeke Odili